 Below are frequently asked questions about Commencement.
 If you have other questions, please call the Office of College Communications at 507-222-4308 or e-mail email@example.com.

 Where can we order graduation-related items?

 Many items are available year-round from the Carleton Bookstore.
-Other items, such as personalized announcements, personalized address labels, and custom notecards and seals, will be available for order at the start of spring term each year.
+Other items, such as personalized announcements, personalized address labels, and custom notecards and seals, are available to order here.

 Where does a senior get a cap and gown for Commencement?

 During the Senior Showcase on Thursday, May 7 in Severance Great Hall, seniors will have the opportunity to order and be fitted for Commencement caps and gowns.
 The rental price that day will be $25.
 After the Senior Showcase through Friday, May 15, cap and gown orders can be placed directly through the Bookstore for a $30 rental fee.
 Due to the lead time needed for cap and gown shipment, no cap and gown orders could be accepted after May 15.

 Seniors will pick up their caps and gowns in Sayles-Hill Great Space from 11 a.m. to 2 p.m. on Tuesday and Wednesday, June 9and 10.
 The gown must be returned to the Bookstore immediately following Commencement; the cap and tassel become the property of the graduate.

 How can items be shipped home?

 Carleton Mail Services (Leighton 128) provides UPS, FedEx and USPS services from 8 a.m. to 5 p.m.
 Monday through Friday.

 Shipping services are also provided at Graphic Mailbox, located at 204 West 7th Street in the River Park Mall across from Wells Fargo (phone 507-645-1610).
 Open Monday through Friday 8 a.m. to 5:30 p.m.
 Open Commencement Day (Saturday, June 14) from 9 a.m. to 4 p.m.
 Graphic Mailbox has boxes and also provides packing services for students.

 When should families plan to arrive in Northfield?

 Activities for graduating seniors and their families take place throughout the day Friday, June 12, and the Commencement ceremony will be held on Saturday morning, June 13.
 Please review the Schedule of Events and determine the arrival that works best for you and your family.

 Is transportation provided between the airport and campus?